Establishing trust in quantum computations: Results

 The problem with this fidelity estimation procedure is that no real quantum computer has access to perfect unitaries, state preparations, and measurements.
-Eq.~\eqref{eq:F=Q} is not a reliable estimate of $F(c)$ because $\bar{Q}$ captures the impact of all errors in $M(c) = T_{\textrm{rev}}c_{\textrm{rev}}cT$, not just those in $c$.
+Equation (\ref{eq:F=Q}) is not a reliable estimate of $F(c)$ because $\bar{Q}$ captures the impact of all errors in $M(c) = T_{\textrm{rev}}c_{\textrm{rev}}cT$, not just those in $c$.
 The error in $M(c)$ can be dominated by the error in the randomized state preparation and measurement subcircuits, $T$ and $T_{\textrm{rev}}$.
-This is because implementing a unitary 2-design requires a large circuit \footnote{For example, the uniform distribution over the $n$-qubit Clifford group is the most widely-used unitary 2-design \cite{Dankert2009-yt} and a typical $n$-qubit Clifford gate requires $O[n^2/\log(n)]$ two-qubit gates to implement \cite{Aaronson2004-ab}.}, and this makes fidelity estimation using a unitary 2-design infeasible on more than a few qubits \cite{Proctor2019-wp,Proctor2021-bq}.
+This is because implementing a unitary 2-design requires a large circuit \cite{Dankert2009-yt, Aaronson2004-ab} (e.g., $\mathcal{O}(n^2/\log n)$ one- and two-qubit gates are necessary for a random $n$-qubit Clifford gate \cite{Aaronson2004-ab, Patel2008-dv}), and this makes fidelity estimation using a unitary 2-design infeasible on more than a few qubits \cite{Proctor2019-wp,Proctor2021-bq}.
 Furthermore, counter-intuitive effects can occur, \eg, coherent errors in $c_{\textrm{rev}}$ can even exactly cancel coherent errors in $c$ \cite{Proctor2020-ky} yielding $\bar{Q}=1$ when $F(c)\ll 1$.
 This is a well-known issue with simple motion reversal.
 We solve these problems using a streamlined randomized state preparation and measurement procedure, and randomized motion reversal, which we now introduce in turn.